 - Greatest variety in settings of any Doctors era: Many other Doctors stories tend to take place on earth.
-Some like 10 and 3 take place largely in the time it was being broadcast in or near enough.
-Even other Doctors era’s largely take place on earth too however.
-Look at the 7th Doctors era.
-His entire last season takes place on earth even though the stories are mostly set in different time periods, with two stories still taking place in the 1980’s.
+Some like 10 and 3 take place largely in the time it was being broadcast or near enough.
+Others meanwhile will still take place largely on earth even if its not the same time or location.
+Look at the 7th Doctors era for instance.
+His entire last season takes place on earth, even though the stories are mostly set in different time periods, (with two stories still taking place in the 1980’s.)
 The First Doctors era however has a huge variety in settings.
 We visit so many alien worlds, space stations and even in the stories that are set on earth, there is a much greater variety in time periods.
-There are only two stories that are set largely on then modern earth.
-In this respect I feel the first Doctors era really used the potential of Doctor Who’s premise about a character who can visit any planet at any point in its history better than any other era.
+There are only two stories that are set largely on then modern earth in the entire era.
+In this respect I feel the first Doctors era really used the potential of Doctor Who’s premise, of a character who can visit any planet at any point in its history, better than any other era.

 - The Companions: The first Doctor did have some forgettable companions such as Dodo, but still the companions of his that were great were among the best the show ever had.
 Barbara in particular in my opinion was the greatest companion in the entire history of the series.

 - The Daleks: “The Chase” aside the Daleks are depicted always depicted as cunning, menacing and dangerous like they should be.
-Though they are used frequently its not a problem in this era, as the creatures were still fresh.
+Though they are used frequently, this is not as big a problem in the Hartnell era, as the creatures were still fresh.
 Each story, even “The Chase” brings something new to their characters and mythology, with “The Chase” establishing their ability to time travel and also their feud with the Doctor.

 - Stories that are more personal and less grand: This is a problem I have with the new series.
 Virtually every story has to be the fate of the earth, multiple worlds, the universe or every universe at stake.
 Obviously Who now and again should have stories that deal with a large threat and there are plenty in Hartnell’s time.
-“The Dalek Invasion of Earth” see’s the Doctor save us from the Daleks whilst “The War Machines” and “The Ark” see’s him save us from WOTAN and the Monoids and “The Daleks Masterplan” see’s him save the entire universe from the Daleks time destructor.
-However unlike the new series many stories are small in scale.
+“The Dalek Invasion of Earth” see’s the Doctor save humanity from the Daleks, whilst “The War Machines” and “The Ark” see him save humanity from WOTAN and the Monoids.
+“The Daleks Masterplan” meanwhile see’s him save the entire universe from the Daleks time destructor.
+However unlike the new series, many stories are small in scale.
 The historical stories for instance simply revolve around the Doctor and his companions being in trouble as do other stories like “The Celestial Toymaker”.
 Even the Dalek stories are not all “the fate of the universe”.
 Look at “The Chase” for instance.
 The Daleks are only after the Doctor and friends.
 To me this gave the stories a greater variety and also it made them seem less ridiculous.
-After all it does seem a bit far fetched even for Doctor Who that the Doctor always lands in exactly the right place when a monster is about to eradicate every planet in the universe.
+After all it does seem a bit far fetched even for Doctor Who, that the Doctor always lands in exactly the right place when a monster is about to eradicate every planet in the universe.
 You don’t run into that problem in the Hartnell era.